-My first book, The Long Night, is for those who are struggling with depression, or who love someone who is.
-It will be published in 2019 by Fortress Press.
+My first book, The Long Night: Readings and Stories to Help You through Depression, is for those who are struggling with depression, or who love someone who is.
+It will be released on May 19, 2020 through Fortress Press, and is now available for preorder!!
+Scroll down for links.

 “A friend to sit next to you in the night, till the morning comes”